HyunJin-Hena-Ahn/E-commerce-Shipping-Data-Analysis/README.md

 GROUP BY Discount_offered
 ORDER BY Discount_offered ASC;
 ```
-Shipments with discounts over 10% showed a sudden increase in delay rates.
-This could be due to operational bottlenecks, such as bulk processing of discounted items or increased shipment volume.
+Shipments with discounts exceeding 10% experience a significant surge in delays, reaching 100%.
+These delays may result from overloaded bulk processing systems or insufficient resource allocation for discounted shipments.

 **Key Question: Are high-discount shipments under-prioritized, or is there increased complexity with these shipments?**